 Lisa Cuddy put her personal life on hold for many years to be able to focus on her career.
 As a matter of fact, she was the first female and second youngest Dean of Medicine ever, at age 22.
 Today, at the time of the series, she is a 38 year old Jewish woman, who has a mother and one sister.

 Dr. Lisa Cuddy became very close to her sister when she was diagnosed with breast cancer.
 After her sister’s surgery, Lisa found the oncologist who would oversee the treatment of her sister from chemotherapy through radiation.
 One episode shows Lisa researching wig options for her sister who lost most of her hair due to the chemotherapy treatments.
 Although the subject matter, cancer, is serious, the shows writers interjected humor surrounding the search for a wig.
 For someone who had a high paying job, Lisa, just like many other folks, was shown searching online for the best deals on human hair wigs.
 The writers packed a lot of information about the various cap constructions of wigs, the synthetic versus human hair fiber choices that are available, as well as how to care for a wig, how to style wigs, and even which style of wig will flatter different face shapes.
 By the end of the episode and viewer would know what to look for if they wanted to buy a wig.
 Another provocative incident involved a story with a subplot with a focus on the dangers of sexually transmitted disease.
-This was the first time that the show actually promoted a website, making a clear comment regarding std-test-kits.org, where anyone can purchase an std test kit they can use to test themselves in the privacy of their home without the need for contacting a medical professional.
+This was the first time that the show actually promoted a website, making a clear comment regarding a way to test yourself for stds with these kits, where anyone can purchase an std test kit they can use to test themselves in the privacy of their home without the need for contacting a medical professional.
 The show received some negative press for this, but clearly the producers felt they were providing a community service, since stds are incredibly destructive as well as taboo to even speak about in many communities.
 If the show helped even a small number of viewers successfully address an std infection, this was clearly worth the short lived commotion it created.